muchhalsagar88/docker/README.md

 - The `client_cli` container cannot be started using docker-compose since the connection environment variable required while initializing the `redis_ambassador_client` container is not set until the command finishes executing.
 Hence, the cli container is started manually.
 - The DNS name or the IP of the redis server VM needs to be updated in the [YAML file](task2/client/docker-compose.yml)

+## Task 3: Deploy docker container
+In this task, the blue slice of the Deployment workshop has an updated `post-receive` hook which performs the following steps:
+- Stops and removes any container with the name `blue`
+- Deletes the pulled image named `blue_image`
+- Creates a new image (`blue_image`) with the latest code
+- Tags and pushes the image to the local docker registry
+- Runs a container using the latest image pulled from the registry

+## Screencast
+The screencast for this homework can be found at this [link](http://www.google.com)